Aryantyagi21/Aryantyagi21/README.md

 # 💫 About Me:
 I'm currently working in xploresports pvt. ltd. as a cloud infrastructure support intern.
-I am a certifies aws cloud practitioner, certified scrum master as well as devops engineer from IIT roorkee.
+I am a certified aws cloud practitioner, certified scrum master as well as devops engineer from IIT roorkee.
 I am actively looking for postions for Infrastructure engineer, cloud engineer and DevOps.<br>

 ## 🌐 Socials: